psurukuc/psurukuc.github.io/_pages/research_projects.md

 layout: page
 title: Research
 permalink: /research_projects/
-# description: Understanding the fundamental properties of neutrinos and their role in physics beyond the Standard Model
+description: Understanding the fundamental properties of neutrinos and their role in physics in and beyond the Standard Model
 nav: true
 order: 4
 display_categories: [Neutrino Mass, Neutrinoless Double Beta Decay, Reactor Neutrinos]